 A Dutch physicist, Heike Kamerlingh Onnes was the pioneer of refrigeration techniques and the one who studied how materials behave when they are cooled to almost absolute zero temperature.
-He was also the the first person to liquefy helium, and because of his experiments concerning cryogenics as well as extremely low temperature, he was able to discove superconductivity.
+He was also the first person to liquefy helium, and because of his experiments concerning cryogenics as well as extremely low temperature, he was able to discover superconductivity.
 He also noted how the rate of electrical resistance can vanish at much lower temperatures for certain materials.

 Early Life and Educational Background

 Heike was born on the 21st of September in 1853 and was a native of Groningen in the Netherlands.
 Harm Kamerlingh Onnes, his father, owned brickworks near his birth town.
 Anna Gerdina Coers, his mother, was an architect’s daughter from Arnhem.
 His exposure to such fields may have piqued his interest when it came to making his very own discoveries later on in his life.

 He was educated at the local Hoogere Burgerschool which was a native secondary school that did not have classical languages.
 After spending the required time for secondary school, he was able to get supplementary education on Latin and Greek from Leyden J.M. van Bemmelen who later became his Chemistry professor.
 After his supplementary education on classical languages, he went to the University of Groningen where he worked on obtaining the “candidaats” degree.

 A year after studying at the University of Groningen, he proceeded to Heidelberg where he furthered his education from 1871 up to 1873.
 After his time there, he made his way back to Groningen and this was where he was able to pass his “doctoraal” exams in 1879.
 A year later, he was able to obtain his doctoral degree and he had his thesis called the New Proofs of the Rotation of the Earth which was originally entitled Nieuwebewijzenvoor de aswenteling der aarde.